JD Admission Requirements

 JD Application Requirements

-All applicants must register with the Law School Admission Council (LSAC) for both the LSAT and the Credential Assembly Service (CAS).
+All applicants must register with the Law School Admission Council (LSAC) and the Credential Assembly Service (CAS).
 Information about both are available online at www.lsac.org.
-If possible, applicants should arrange to take the test by the December prior to the planned enrollment date.
+All candidates are required to take the LSAT or GRE and, if possible, applicants should arrange to take an admission test by the December prior to the planned enrollment date.
 An application will not be considered for admission without all required materials.
-Applications must be fully submitted to LSAC by August 1, 11:59PM EST. Applications for admission will not be accepted after the deadline has lapsed.
+Applications must be fully submitted to LSAC by July 21, 2023 5:00PM EST. Applications for admission will not be accepted after the deadline has lapsed.
+Information about the GRE may be found at ets.org.

 Applications for admission to the first-year class of the College of Law must include: